SynthoGestures: A Novel Framework for Synthetic Dynamic Hand Gesture Generation for Driving Scenarios: Results

 Furthermore, we analyze the impact of different ranges of variations, including speed, position, and finger spacing, on recognition performance, as in related work~\cite{lindgren2018learned}.
 Each variation is examined under median, low, and high range conditions.
 We chose the model ``\textit{Mixed\_100\_100}'' as the default model for this analysis due to its high accuracy and moderate complexity.
 In the low-range condition, gestures are generated within half of the median range, while in the high-range condition, gestures are generated within double the median range.
 For example, if the median range for the speed variation adds values between 0 and 50 cm/s to the default speed, the low-range condition will have a range of 12.5 to 37.5 cm/s, and the high-range condition will have a range of -25 to 75 cm/s.
 This assumes that the default speed is above 25 cm/s to ensure positive values.
 The low-range and high-range conditions for position and finger spacing variations follow a similar pattern, with each dimension or finger having its own adjusted range.
 It is important to note that only one variation's range is altered at a time, whereas all other variations, including other active variations besides speed, position, and finger spacing, continue to generate random values within their respective median ranges.
 This approach maintains a controlled number of changing variables, which is desirable to accurately interpret the experimental results.
 Restricting the variations exclusively to finger spacing, for example, while keeping all other parameters constant, would result in repeated gestures with minimal differences in finger positions, rendering the analysis less meaningful.
-Similarly to the previous approach, an analysis of other parameters of camera settings is conducted.
-As evaluation involves a depth camera, a similar conditional analysis is applied to certain modeling aspects of the depth camera, such as the linear coefficient of the depth camera chromaticity values~\cite{van2018hue} and the minimum and maximum range of the depth camera, which typically represents a hardware specification for various commercially available depth cameras.
-The comparison of the model performance for gesture-related and camera-related parameters under the three range conditions is presented in~\autoref{tab:variationresults}.
-Accuracy results demonstrate that the selection of appropriate parameters and settings for gesture generation significantly improves the quality of synthetic gestures.
-For example, excessively limiting the range of variations (i.e., low-range condition) leads to overfitting and decreases performance, while excessively high variance (i.e., high-range condition) introduces additional noise.
-However, modeling both low and high ranges is crucial to align with realistic hardware capabilities and gesture performance constraints.
-It is worth mentioning that the median range consistently yields optimal results across all ranges, as it is modeled to represent the most realistic settings based on previous research and assumes a highly capable hardware configuration.